 About

-In 2007, as an extension of their artistic practice, Hironaka & Suib founded Screening (www.screeningvideo.org).
-Philadelphia’s first gallery dedicated to the presentation of innovative and challenging works on video and film, Screening is a project devoted to expanding access to these media and exploring the influence of moving image culture on our understanding and experience of the world.
+From 2007-2010, as an extension of their artistic practice, Hironaka and Suib founded Screening (www.screeningvideo.org).
+Philadelphia’s first gallery dedicated to the presentation of innovative and challenging works on video and film, Screening was a project devoted to expanding access to these media and exploring the influence of moving image culture on our understanding and experience of the world.
 Screening’s program has included solo exhibitions of work by internationally renowned artists including Johan Grimonprez, Takeshi Murata, Adam Putnam, Mark Lewis, Kelly Richardson, Mungo Thomson, Lars Laumann and others.

 NADIA HIRONAKA